Pilgrims yearn to visit isolated peninsula where Catholic saints cared for Hawaii’s leprosy patients

 “The patients were all saints in a sense,” she said.

+The Rev. Patrick Killilea, Kalaupapa’s priest and de facto tour guide, welcomed the Toyofukus in his Irish brogue after their plane touched down on a recent day.
+They climbed into his Toyota minivan with its sliding door sign that reads, “Fr.
+Pat’s Paddy Wagon,” and headed to one of the first stops of their day trip: Damien’s original grave.

 “When you look at the surrounding areas, you could just feel the peace and spirit working in you,” said Lance Toyofuku, who lives in Hawaii’s capital city.
-“It’s not like being in Honolulu with all the cars and all the people.”
+“It’s not like being in Honolulu with all the cars and all the people.
+It’s a place where you can get closer to God because you don’t have all those distractions.”

-At the end of a gravel road, Damien’s grave site stands next to the church the priest expanded in 1876.
+At the end of a gravel road, Damien’s grave site stands next to St. Philomena, the church the priest expanded in 1876.
 The National Park Service, which cares for Kalaupapa’s cultural and historic resources, restored the church ahead of Damien’s 2009 canonization.
-His body was moved to Belgium in 1936.
-His right hand was reburied in 1995 at the site.
+His body, moved to Belgium in 1936, is no longer there.
+Only a relic remains — the priest’s right hand was reburied in 1995 at the site.

+Damien’s love for Kalaupapa’s people was unconditional, said Barbara Jean Wajda of the Sisters of St. Francis of the Neumann Communities.
+She and Lau live on Kalaupapa, and helped the Toyofukus get a seat on the flight to the peninsula.

+“He would eat with them.
+He would treat their wounds,” she said.
+“And it didn’t really matter if they were Catholic or not.
+But he wanted them to feel that they were loved by God and cared for.”

+She pointed to a field beyond Damien’s ornate grave and explained how many leprosy patients were buried without markers.
+The priest took it upon himself to build coffins and rebury some of those found in shallow graves, she said.

 The group also prayed at the grave of Saint Marianne.
-Marianne Cope, who was born in Germany, died at Kalaupapa in 1918 of natural causes and was canonized in 2012.
+Known as the “mother of outcasts,” Marianne Cope, who was born in Germany, died at Kalaupapa in 1918 of natural causes and was canonized in 2012.

 Soon after the blaze destroyed most of Sacred Hearts School, Principal Tonata Lolesio returned to the ashes of the Lahaina campus.
 She searched for a 12-inch metal statue of Marianne.